Zilliqa/ZIP/zips/zip-url-draft.md

 ## Motivation

 The convenience of representing payment requests by standard URLs has been a major factor in the wide adoption of Bitcoin.
 Bringing a similarly convenient mechanism to Zilliqa would speed up its acceptance as a payment platform among end-users.
-In particular, URLs embedded in broadcast Intents are the preferred way of launching applications on the Android operating system and work across practically all applications, iOS has a simmilar feature.
+In particular, URLs embedded in broadcast Intents are the preferred way of launching applications on the Android operating system and work across practically all applications. iOS has a similar feature.
 Desktop web browsers have a standardized way of defining protocol handlers for URLs with specific protocol specifications.
 Other desktop applications typically launch the web browser upon encountering a URL.
 Thus, payment request URLs could be delivered through a very broad, ever growing selection of channels.

 ## Specification